 What are strides?

-Strides are about 100m accelerations where you start at a jog, build to about 95% of your max speed, and then gradually slow to a stop.
-One stride should take you about 20-30 seconds.
+They’re about 100m accelerations where you start at a jog, build to about 95% of your max speed, and then gradually slow to a stop.
+One stride should take you about 20-30 seconds depending on your ability.

 Where should I be running strides?

 You can run them anywhere!
 I’ve done them in parking lots (be careful…), sidewalks, roads, fields, or on the track.
 If your yard is big enough you can even do them there.

 All you need is a clear place to run that’s about 100 meters in length.

 My favorite way to intelligently use barefoot running in a training plan is to incorporate barefoot strides 1-2 times per week.
 It’s best to do these on a synthetic turf track where the surface is predictable, plush, and free of debris.

 If you’re a track athlete or you like racing in spikes or racing flats, strides with your racing shoes can serve as a useful “bridge” between running full-time in training shoes and more aggressive racers.

 Just finish your run, change shoes, and start striding out!

 Strides are best incorporated in two different situations: